Open in Colab: https://colab.research.google.com/github/casangi/graph_viper/blob/master/docs/graph_building_tutorial.ipynb

 The number of graph nodes has been minimized; this was also solved by incorporating the loading of data into the compute nodes.
 When Xarray backed Dask datasets are used, a node is created for each data variable, and since Radio Astronomy datasets have numerous data variables, it led to a bloated graph that impacted scaling performance.

-Multiple xarray.Datasets can be processed together with overlap.
-This cannot be done with the current Xarray functionality, such as xarray.map_blocks.
+Multiple MS v4s in an xarray.DataTree can be processed together with overlap.
+This cannot be done with current Xarray functionality, such as xarray.map_blocks.

 Install GraphVIPER